 5. Coding makes a great side hustle

-Kiersten Rich, The Blonde Abroad
+Kiersten Rich - The Blonde Abroad

 "Learning to code is something that I had always wanted to do, but it felt like too daunting a task.
 After teaching myself the basics of WordPress, SEO, photography, video editing, and all of the other things involved in running a blog, I knew the one thing missing was coding.

-I was honestly surprised that I could have learned as much as I did in just 10-days.
-I know that it sounds too good to be true, but I experienced it first hand and know how it has impacted me, my blog and my business."
+I was honestly surprised that I could have learned as much as I did in just 10 days.
+I know it sounds too good to be true, but I experienced it first hand and know how it has impacted me, my blog and my business."

-Nastasia, Dame Traveller
+Nastasia - Dame Traveller

 "Learning how to code with IOC does not just stop at simply acquiring a technical skill.
 It goes beyond that.
 We live in a digital age where we are more connected than ever before.
 If you’d like to someday live freely like the digital nomads or travel bloggers you follow on social media, coding is the perfect place to start.
 As a travel blogger, I am able to work remotely from anywhere in the world and learning how to code will help me even more during my ventures because I’ll be in complete control over my online business.
 Whether you’re interested in travel blogging, web development, entrepreneurship, etc., coding can open up so many new doors to the life that you’ve always dreamed of living."

-Michael Turtle, Time Travel Turtle
+Michael Turtle - Time Travel Turtle

 "I’m proud of the little website I’ve built during my time at the Institute of Code and can already see how these skills will take me further in the coming years.
 Ten days doesn’t seem like very long but I’m so impressed with how much I have learned.
 Of course, there’s still a lot I don’t know – but the classes have taught me the logic to solve any problems and the mentors have taught me the specifics to apply those solutions."Read more on his blog

-Michelle Halpern, Live Like It's The Weekend
+Michelle Halpern - Live Like It's The Weekend

 "Investing in my career development and enrolling in Institute of Code is definitely one of the best decisions I’ve made so far in my travels ...
 The best part of it all, of course, was the opportunity to not only learn the ins and outs of the web development world, but to actually put my knowledge to use and leave the course with a fresh website that I actually love.
 I have the knowledge to now make changes to my website on my own, build a new one from scratch if I choose or talk more intellectually with a developer in the future."Read more on her blog

-Ready to learn to Code?
+Want to learn to Code?